Facebook Instagram Pinterest

 Caprivi Strip wildlife

+The Caprivi Strip will look like paradise to anyone who hates crowds (of humans).
 If you thought the rest of Namibia was deserted, this place will make you feel like you're the only person on the planet.
-The Caprivi Strip is a stretch of land that looks like it got separated from the rest of Namibia and decided to go on its own adventure right through Botswana and Angola.
+It looks like it got separated from the rest of Namibia and decided to go on its own adventure right through Botswana and Angola.

-Caprivi is a great place to spend some alone time with the wildlife!
-Unlike in Etosha NP Safari, you won’t be stuck in a traffic jam when you spot zebras at the watering hole.
+Caprivi is a great place to visit in Namibia to spend some alone time with the wildlife!
+What’s a Namibia tourist attraction without animals?
+Unlike in Etosha NP Safari, I wasn’t stuck in a traffic jam when zebras showed up at the watering hole.

 Popa Falls in Namibia